Accounts & credentials

 Yes — give each person a separate Windows (or macOS) user account.
 LocnLock keeps its vault in your own OS user profile, so each account automatically gets its own separate encrypted vault, with its own master password and Recovery Key; the other person can't open yours.
 A single shared OS login would share one vault by design (there are no in-app profiles), so separate OS accounts are the way to keep each person's vault private.

-LocnLock has no ad model, no analytics, and no servers that ever see your data — so there is nothing about you to sell, leak, or lose.
+LocnLock has no ad model, no analytics, and no servers that ever see your vault — so there is nothing of your data to sell, leak, or lose.

 And it's honest about the limits — a weak master password is still the weak link if someone copies your vault file.
 There is no vendor backdoor, which also means no one, us included, can recover a vault once both the master password and its Recovery Key are gone.